yuru0503/EEOB546_UNIX_Assignment/README.md

 ```

-* AS it has been divided the genotype data processed into two `maize_joint.txt` and `teosinte_joint.txt` file.
-Therefore, it did the same command lines for `teosinte_joint.txt` to 22 files in according to the SNP postion in the each of chromosome.
+* As it has been divided the genotype data processed into two `maize_joint.txt` and `teosinte_joint.txt` file.
+Therefore, it did the same command lines for `teosinte_joint.txt` to 22 files in according to the SNP postion in the each of chromosomes.